mfelleisen/Telegram/README.md

 the complete lists of words consumes space for all elements when only one is needed.
 Ditto for the file of "records" about telegrams.

 - [lists](list.rkt): this is a functional solution that fails to satisfy the constraint; but it serves as a first step toward implementing a stream-based solution.

 - [streams](streams.rkt): replace all `cons` etc. operations with `stream-cons` etc. in `lists.rkt` and neither transformer generates more than one word or telegram at a time.
 Like the generator solutions, it does set up a thunk to compute the rest, on demand.

+- [lazy](lazy.rkt): the `lazy` language in Racket's ecosystem should, in principle, turn the `lists` program into a stream-based one, with all the benefits already spelled out.
+But, `lazy` is a teaching language and its interaction with strict libraries is ad hoc and occasionally broken.
+Hence the rewrite from `lists` to `lazy` is larger than expected.
+(I assigned this problem as a dissertation years ago, but it remains unsolved.)

 The difference between generators and streams is that generators hide the state of the computation while streams make it explicit in the